-(1) Based solely upon a Schedule 13F filed with the SEC on August 15, 2022 reporting beneficial ownership as of June 30, 2022, Archon Capital Management LLC has sole power to vote and dispose all shares beneficially owned.
+(1) Based solely upon a Schedule 13G filed with the SEC on February 13, 2023 reporting beneficial ownership as of December 31, 2022, Archon Capital Management LLC has shared power to vote and dispose all shares beneficially owned.
+All shares beneficially owned by Archon Capital Management LLC are owned by advisory clients of Archon Capital Management LLC, none of which individually own more than 5% of the class.
+Archon Capital Management LLC is the relevant entity for which Constantinos Christofilis may be considered a control person.

-(2) Based solely upon a Schedule 13G/A filed with the SEC on February 11, 2022 reporting beneficial ownership as of December 31, 2021, Neuberger Berman Group LLC and Neuberger Berman Investment Advisers LLC has shared voting power over 4,068,137 of these shares and shared dispositive power over 5,061,664 of these shares.
-Neuberger Berman Group LLC and its affiliates may be deemed to be the beneficial owner for purposes of Rule 13d-3 because certain affiliated persons have shared power to retain, dispose of or vote the shares.
+(2) Based solely upon a Schedule 13G/A filed with the SEC on February 10, 2023 reporting beneficial ownership as of December 31, 2021, Neuberger Berman Group LLC and Neuberger Berman Investment Advisers LLC has shared voting power over 4,078,159 of these shares and shared dispositive power over 5,229,865 of these shares.
+Neuberger Berman Group LLC and its affiliates may be deemed to be beneficial owners of securities for purposes of Exchange Act Rule 13d-3 because they or certain affiliated persons have shared power to retain, dispose of or vote the securities of unrelated clients.
 Neuberger Berman Group LLC or its affiliated persons do not, however, have any economic interest in the securities of those clients.
 The clients have the sole right to receive and the power to direct the receipt of dividends from or proceeds from the sale of such securities.
+Other than named herein, no one client has an interest of more than 5% of the issuer.
 In addition to the holdings of individual advisory clients, Neuberger Berman Investment Advisers LLC serves as investment manager of Neuberger Berman Group LLC's various registered mutual funds which hold such shares.
-The holdings belonging to clients of Neuberger Berman Trust Co N.A., Neuberger Berman Trust Co of Delaware N.A., Neuberger Berman Investment Advisers LLC are also aggregated to comprise the holdings referenced herein.
-In addition, the share amounts also includes shares from individual client accounts over which Neuberger Berman Investment Advisers LLC has shared power to dispose but does not have voting power over these shares. he holdings of Neuberger Berman Trust Co N.A., Neuberger Berman Trust Co of Delaware N.A., Neuberger Berman Asia Ltd., Neuberger Berman Trust Co of Delaware N.A., Neuberger Berman Asia Ltd., Neuberger Berman Trust Co of Delaware N.A., Neuberger Berman Asia Ltd., Neuberger Berman Canada ULC and Neuberger Berman Investment Advisers LLC, are also aggregated to comprise the holdings referenced herein.
+The holdings belonging to clients of Neuberger Berman Trust Co N.A., Neuberger Berman Trust Co of Delaware N.A., Neuberger Berman Asia Ltd., Neuberger Berman Canada ULC and Neuberger Berman Investment Advisers LLC are also aggregated to comprise the holdings referenced herein.
+In addition, the share amounts also includes shares from individual client accounts over which Neuberger Berman Investment Advisers LLC has shared power to dispose but does not have voting power over these shares.
+The holdings of Neuberger Berman Investment Advisers LLC has shared power to dispose but does not have voting power over these shares.
+The holdings of Neuberger Berman Investment Advisers LLC, are also aggregated to comprise the holdings referenced herein.